jksr/ballcools/README.md

 BAllCools is a comprehensive tool designed to handle binary AllC files (BAllC).
 The tool aims to solve the challenges posed by the large number of single-cell data.
 The conventional AllC files store methylation data as text, which becomes significantly bulky when dealing with single-cell data.
 BAllCools provides an efficient way to store and retrieve data by converting these text files into binary files, thereby saving substantial storage space. **The BAllC format save >55% storage compared to AllC the format, and BAllCools accelorates BAllC operation like data merging (`ballcools merge`) ~30x.**

+BAllCools has python port as well.
+See [pyballc](https://github.com/jksr/pyballc) for details.

 <details>
   <summary>Background</summary>